Richard Harrison QC

 He also deals with applications under the Trusts of Land and applications under schedule 1 of the Children Act 1989.

-He regularly advises about and settles pre-nuptial agreements for very high net worth clients.
+He regularly advises about and settles pre-nuptial agreements on behalf of high profile or high net worth clients.

-Richard Harrison has been involved in some of the leading child abduction cases in recent years, including the landmark decision of the Supreme Court in Re E (A Child) UKSC 27.
-He acted for the successful appellant in the House of Lords decision in Re D (A child) 3 WLR 989, for the child in Re P-J (Abduction: Habitual Residence: Consent) 2 FLR 1051 and for the successful Respondent in Re S (Habitual Residence) 1 FLR 1146.
+Richard Harrison has been involved in most of the Supreme Court international child abduction and enforcement cases of recent years including Re D UKSC 34, Re B UKSC 4, Re J UKSC 70, Re L UKSC 75, Re A UKSC 60 and Re E UKSC 27.
+He also acted for the successful appellant in the House of Lords decision in Re D (A child) 3 WLR 989.
 He also specialises in cases involving international forum disputes under Council Regulation (EC) 2201/2003 and the Family Law Act 1986.

-Over the past few years he has been a regular speaker at International Bar Association (“IBA”) conferences on topics such as the Hague Convention, international relocation and international pre-nuptial agreements.
-He has also spoken for Jordans and for Resolution about habitual residence and given lectures on topics such as Interveners in Financial Proceedings.
+Over the past few years he has been a regular speaker at conferences on topics such as the Hague Convention, international relocation and international pre-nuptial agreements.
+He has also spoken for Jordans and for Resolution about habitual residence and regularly lectures about different aspects of financial remedy proceedings.

 Richard Harrison is fluent in Spanish and proficient in French.

-He is a Fellow of the International Academy of Matrimonial Lawyers, Member of the International Bar Association, the Family Law Bar Association and Lawyers for Liberty.
+He is a Fellow of the International Academy of Matrimonial Lawyers, member of the Family Law Bar Association and Lawyers for Liberty.

 He has trained as a collaborative lawyer and is a member of the Collaborative Solutions Pod.